idreamsi/LoRa-GPS-Tracker/XIAO Firmware/README.md

-A ready-made version of the firmware for Seeeduino XIAO To upload the firmware, you need XIAO to enter the bootloader mode.
+A ready-made version of the firmware for Seeeduino XIAO,

+To upload the firmware, you need XIAO to enter the bootloader mode.

 # Enter Bootloader Mode